fatGNU/input-fields/README.md

- When accessing the input-field reference from outside the `<InputField />` component in question, use the notation `<your-chosen-reference-object>.current.internalFieldReference` where `<your-chosen-reference-object>` is replaced with the variable that hosts the react reference 'current' is the current reference instance of the desired reference 'internalFieldReference' is an actual variable hosting the InputField internal reference.
+ When accessing the input-field reference from outside the `<InputField />` component in question, use the notation `<your-chosen-reference-object>.current.internalFieldReference` where `<your-chosen-reference-object>` is replaced with the variable that hosts the react reference.
+ `current` is the current reference instance of the desired reference 'internalFieldReference' is an actual variable hosting the InputField internal reference.
  That name MUST BE PRESENT WHEN ACCESSING SPECIFIC HTMLInputElement instances.